 How are we doing?
-The 2014 data shows 82 percent of the non-backbone system in fair or above condition.
+The 2015 data shows 78.8 percent of the non-backbone system in fair or above condition.
 Non-backbone highways carry about 51 percent of all state trunk highway traffic and approximately 30 percent of the freight tonnage and value traversing Wisconsin's state trunk highways.
 Without increased investments, Wisconsin's pavement will continue to deteriorate as more costly improvements associated with an aging system consume financial resources and delay other needed rehabilitation projects.

 What factors affect results?
-In 2014, much of the decrease in pavement condition is attributable to the improvement budget being insufficient to maintain current system conditions.
+The decrease in 2015 pavement condition is attributable to funding constraints.
 Insufficient funding from federal and state sources negatively affects pavement condition.
 Pavement condition is also affected by material quality, adequacy of pavement design, traffic loading, improvement and maintenance history, age, and environmental factors such as temperature and moisture.
 The department considers all of these factors when using asset management tools and strategies to determine investment levels and steward highway improvement funding provided through the state budget.